 Currently the management of community transport volunteers is undertaken by paid Council staff (who also volunteers as a driver).
 Managing the scheduling of volunteer drivers takes dedicated skills, particularly given that the current vehicles have over 9-seats and require a special licence.
 If the service is to grow, it will also require specific resources to manage a larger volunteer base and more complex transport task.
 There are three options available to make long-term management of community transport services more viable:

-- Council commit to long term funding of management - Encourage an established provider to expand into the Shire - Leverage systems and resources available elsewhere.
+- Council commit to long term funding of management - Encourage an established provider (such as Link Community Transport) to partner with the Shire to share resources and volunteers - Leverage systems and resources available elsewhere.